Zhu-Sicheng/MAFS5370-Project2-Sicheng-Zhu-21184536/README.md

 ## Opening Random Moves (Exploration Heuristic)
 Both notebooks include an optional exploration heuristic: forcing the first *N* actions of each episode to be random valid moves (`opening_random_moves`).

-- Baseline benchmark uses a larger value (e.g., `OPENING_RANDOM_MOVES_TRAIN = 25`).
-- The shaping notebook uses a smaller value (e.g., `OPENING_RANDOM_MOVES_TRAIN = 5`) to keep more steps policy-controlled while still avoiding identical openings.
+- In our current runs, both the baseline and shaping experiments use the same value (e.g., `OPENING_RANDOM_MOVES_TRAIN = 25`) to keep the comparison fair.

 This mechanism is **not part of the original assignment rules**.
 In our analysis we focus on **win rates under the curriculum settings**, and note that forced opening randomness is applied symmetrically within each run (both agents experience the same randomized opening phase).
-In addition, when using an asymmetric setup (stochastic execution vs deterministic execution), the dominant effect comes from the execution noise/forfeits rather than small differences in opening random length, so the win-rate trends remain interpretable.

 ---

 ## Baseline: Multi-Algorithm Benchmark (Sparse Terminal Rewards)
-Notebook: `mafs5370-project2-benchmark-rllib-train70Det30Stoch.ipynb`
+Notebook: `mafs5370-project2-rllib-train50Det50Stoch.ipynb`

 Algorithms compared under the same environment and evaluation loop:
 - **PPO**